SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Where an enum variable type is already declared or known, the enum type can be dropped from future assignments by using dot syntax.
 If this is done, variables based on enum types can include the enum type name in their variable name, for clarity when using dot syntax::

-    nearestPlanet = .Jupiter                // good; still reads as a sentence when nearestPlanet changes value
+    nearestPlanet = .Jupiter                // yes - still reads as a sentence when nearestPlanet changes value

 *Rationale: Dropping the enum type where it is clear from the context makes for shorter code without loss of clarity.*